ijohnkojo/hq/README.md

 redis-server --port 6379
 ```

-1. start the queue server with `bun`:
+2. start the queue server with `bun`:

 ```shell
 bun run typescript/server.ts
 ```

-2. submit some tasks with `uv`:
+3. submit some tasks with `uv`:

 ```shell
 uv run example/simple/client.py
 ```

-3. start a worker to consume those tasks with `uv`:
+4. start one or more workers to consume those tasks with `uv`:

 ```shell
 uv run example/simple/worker.py